iLib-js/ilib-webpack-loader/README.md

    </script>
    ```

 Et voila.
 You are done.

+Note that ilib automatically copies its public classes up to the global scope,
+so you can just use them normally.
+If you used ilib 12.0 or earlier, this is
+how it was assembled as well, so if you are upgrading to 13.0, you will probably
+not need to change your code.
+If you don't want to pollute your global scope,
+you can use all of the classes via the ilib object.
+Just remove the
+require call for "ilib-unpack.js" in your metafile and rerun webpack.

 Now upload the ilib-custom.js to your web server or check it in to your
-repo so that it gets published with the next push of your site.
+repo so that it all gets published with the next push of your site.

+Example Code
+---

-The above code is also located in ilib-webpack-loader/examples so you can just change dir into
+The above code is also located in examples subdirectory so you can try it
-examples and run "webpack" to try it out.
+for yourself.
+Just change dir into examples and run "webpack" with no arguments.

 The example above is written with an asynchronous
 call to the DateFmt constructor, so you can try changing the "assembly" property in the
-webpack.config.js to "dynamic", running webpack again, and reload the html.
-You will see on
+webpack.config.js to "dynamic", run webpack again, reload the html, and it should
-the console that the packages for French have been loaded dynamically.
+still work properly.
+You will see on the console that the packages for French have been
+loaded dynamically and that the date appears with French format (dd/MM/yyyy).

+                                                 Fin.